Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Results

 \section{Results}

 Results from design-based and model-based estimators are often not strictly comparable due to fundamental differences in their underlying inferential paradigms, see, e.g., \citet{little2004model}.
+Of particular importance, design-based estimators can be reasonably assumed unbiased for large samples, whereas model-based estimators cannot be assured to be unbiased \citep{lohr2019sampling}, and in the event of model mis-specification, adverse effects on inference can be substantial \citep{little2004model}.
 Even among model-based estimators, frequentist and Bayesian inferences yield different interpretation in some cases, see, e.g., \citet{gelmanbda04bda}.
 Therefore, comparing results derived from these different paradigms, presented in subsequent sections, should be received with an understanding about the respective modes of inference.
-For example, in some cases we compare design-based direct estimate derived confidence intervals to Bayesian model-based credible intervals.
+For example, in some cases we compare design-based estimate derived confidence intervals to Bayesian model-based credible intervals.
 While it can be convincingly argued such comparisons are not appropriate, we present comparative results to explore general patterns in estimates and highlight estimators' qualities.